If you love facts, trivia, and French culture, you’ll love this list of lesser-known and fascinating Facts about France.

 22) A Frenchman invented the roundabout.

-The first roundabout Eugène built is also the biggest roundabout in France.
+The first roundabout Eugène built is also the biggest in France.

-It was constructed in 1906 at Place Charles de Gaulle, historically known as “la place de l’Étoile ” which is the meeting point of twelve straight avenues, including the Champs-Élysées
+It was constructed in 1906 at Place Charles de Gaulle, historically known as “la place de l’Étoile,” the meeting point of twelve straight avenues, including the Champs-Élysées.

 France is home to more than 1000 types of cheese, but some say it may be more.

-His cheesy pizza measures 30 cm, weighs around one kilogram, and would cost around 50 euros to buy.
+His cheesy pizza measures 30 cm, weighs around one kilogram and would cost about 50 euros.